Education in Prizren: Madrasah "Alauddin"

 The madrasah "Alauddin" started its work based on the plan from the Islamic community (KBI).
 This was the first madrasah to hold lectures in the Albanian language.
 The madrasah opened its first sections in Prizren in 1993, then later in Gjilan.
 During the period 1996/96, the madrasah had 132 students (in three years).
 During 1997/98, another section was opened for girls, with 25 students.
 Although the school was damaged by Serbian troops during the war, it reopened in June 1999.
 During these years of the madrasah's activity and until the end of 2009/10, 2750 people finished their studies.

 Private high schools

 Mehmet Akif School

-Mehmet Akif School (formerly: Mehmet Akif College) was founded in February 2000 in Prishtina by a group of parents and educators to contribute to the education of Kosovo.
+Mehmet Akif School (formerly: Mehmet Akif College) was founded in February 2000 in Pristina by a group of parents and educators to contribute to the education of Kosovo.
 The Prizren branch of the school was opened in the year 2006.
 It offers a challenging education to students focusing both on academic achievement and personal growth, regardless of religion, race, nationality, or sex.
 More than 90% of the graduating seniors enter universities and institutions of higher learning worldwide.
 The Mehmet Akif College has a variety of extracurricular activities, clubs, sports, and field trips.
 A strong academic program, centered around the traditional core disciplines, prepares students for entrance into universities, or other institutions providing tertiary education.